vedmichv/karpenter-demo/README.md

 We use the bigger size of EC2 instance: `c5.2xlarge` to cover our high load example

+#### Use CloudFormation to set up the infrastructure needed by the EKS cluster.

 ```bash
 curl -fsSL https://karpenter.sh/"${KARPENTER_VERSION}"/getting-started/getting-started-with-karpenter/cloudformation.yaml  > $TEMPOUT \
 && aws cloudformation deploy \